abrarsheikhsony/SFDC-apex-invocable-actions/README.md

 # Apex Invocable Actions

+## Salesforce Dreamforce 2018 Session
+<a href="https://success.salesforce.com/sessions?eventId=a1Q3A00001XoCSUUA3#/session/a2q3A000001WVLyQAO" target="_blank" alt="Build a ChatBot with Einstein Bots">Build a ChatBot with Einstein Bots</a>

-## Presentation deck of "Get Started Building a ChatBot with Einstein Bots" from Dreamforce 28 September 2018
+## Presentation slides for "Get Started Building a ChatBot with Einstein Bots"
-<a href="https://www.slideshare.net/secret/CjvJYDcjZ8Uqjg" target="_blank" alt="Get Started Building a ChatBot with Einstein Bots">Get Started Building a ChatBot with Einstein Bots</a>
+<a href="https://www.slideshare.net/secret/FIYDTrAISkxtzf" target="_blank" alt="Get Started Building a ChatBot with Einstein Bots">Get Started Building a ChatBot with Einstein Bots</a>

 ## Pre-Requisites for Einstein Bots
 <ol type="1">